-Join us each month as we feature a UM-Dearborn alum or faculty presentation in our Alumni Engagement Speaker Series.
+Join us as we feature a UM-Dearborn alum or faculty presentation in our Alumni Engagement Speaker Series.
 The series will highlight Wolverine thought leaders sharing career advice, innovative ideas, leadership lessons, and more.

-Check back each month for an exciting new video!
+Check back for exciting new videos!

 Please note, the University of Michigan-Dearborn does not necessarily endorse speakers’ views.

 Leading the Conversation: Insights from UM-Dearborn Alumnae Succeeding in the C-Suite